logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 Key specifications:

-* Client completed YES-PHN surveys are not included for this purpose
 * The collection date must be within the reporting period
 * Any YES-PHN surveys with more than half of the items missing is excluded